 The ROK’s 2nd largest city, Busan, is mostly known for its beaches, as Koreans flock here over the summer holiday for sun and sand.
 That’s not all that’s going on in Busan, though.
 The city is also home to some amazing temples, nature reserves, and hot springs.

-A must-do in Busan is making the trip to the ancient Beomeosa Temple.
+A must-see place in Busan is the ancient Beomeosa Temple.
 It’s a slightly challenging uphill hike, but you’re rewarded with some incredible views of the city.
 Speaking of hiking, there are several trails that are easily accessible from the city, including Jangsan Mountain.

 If you’d rather skip the hills, check out Yonggungsa – the Dragon Palace Temple – that’s perched along the coastline.
 Seeing the beautifully designed temple with the waves crashing against the shore is a can’t-miss when visiting Busan.